GoogleCloudPlatform/terraform-google-cloud-functions/ERRATA.md

 The following constraints are applied by the secure-cloud-function-security module, not following the default values in the official documentation:

 For CloudFunction
-- "constraints/cloudfunctions.allowedIngressSettings".
-The constraint default value is "ALLOW_ALL" and in the secure-cloud-function-security module we are using "ALLOW_INTERNAL_ONLY" as default.
+- `constraints/cloudfunctions.allowedIngressSettings`.
+The constraint default value is `ALLOW_ALL` and in the secure-cloud-function-security module we are using `ALLOW_INTERNAL_ONLY` as default.
-- "constraints/cloudfunctions.requireVPCConnector".
-The constraint default value is "enforce:null" and in the secure-cloud-function-security module we are using "enforce:true" as default.
+- `constraints/cloudfunctions.requireVPCConnector`.
+The constraint default value is `enforce:null` and in the secure-cloud-function-security module we are using `enforce:true` as default.
-- "constraints/cloudfunctions.allowedVpcConnectorEgressSettings".
-The constraint default value is " PRIVATE_RANGES_ONLY" and in the secure-cloud-function-security module we are using "ALL_TRAFFIC" as default.
+- `constraints/cloudfunctions.allowedVpcConnectorEgressSettings`.
+The constraint default value is `PRIVATE_RANGES_ONLY` and in the secure-cloud-function-security module we are using `ALL_TRAFFIC` as default.

 For CloudRun
--"constraints/run.allowedIngress".
-The constraint default value is "all" and in the secure-cloud-function-security module we are using "is:internal-and-cloud-load-balancing"
+-`constraints/run.allowedIngress`.
+The constraint default value is "all" and in the secure-cloud-function-security module we are using `is:internal-and-cloud-load-balancing`

 #### Deployment mode
 The secure-cloud-function-security module is also used in the secure-foundation deployment mode.